RebornBeat/TALON-MESH-Counter-UAS-Multi-Effector-Tracking-Coordination-Research-Framework-/README.md

 ## Civilian Transfer

-The same algorithms in `decision/` directly apply to:
+The same algorithms in `software/decision/` directly apply to:

-- Multi-cobot pick-and-place where M cobots service a moving conveyor with N items.
+- **Multi-cobot pick-and-place:** M cobots service a moving conveyor with N items; overlapping workspaces require set-cover optimization.
-- Multi-camera sports tracking where M PTZ cameras must cover N players.
+- **Multi-camera sports tracking:** M PTZ cameras must cover N players; line-of-sight is blocked by other players; assignment optimizes for coverage continuity.
-- Multi-drone agricultural inspection where M drones must cover N field plots under time pressure.
+- **Multi-drone agricultural inspection:** M drones must cover N field plots under time pressure; terrain blocks direct paths to some plots.
-- Multi-vehicle dispatch.
+- **Multi-vehicle dispatch:** Vehicles service requests across a city; traffic and road closures introduce "line-of-sight" (traversability) constraints.
+- **Multi-arm robotic surgery:** Multiple arms must cooperate on a procedure; arms' workspaces overlap; coordination is the multi-element-on-single-target case.

 The `examples/` directory will include at least one civilian scenario for each algorithm to make this transfer concrete.